 The Foundation for Liberty and Prosperity was formally organized as a juridical person when the Securities and Exchange Commission issued its Certificate of Incorporation on October 27, 2011.

-Its founding Board of Trustees is composed of Artemio V. Panganiban (retired Chief Justice) Elenita C. Panganiban (former Associate Dean of the Asian Institute of Management), Hilario G. Davide Jr. (retired Chief Justice ), Washington Z. Sycip (founder of the Asian Institute of Management and Sycip Gorres Velayo and Company), Edilberto C. De Jesus (former Philippine Secretary of Education and President of the Asian Institute of Management), Jennifer J. Manalili (Commissioner at the Professional Regulation Commission of the Philippines), Maria Elena P. Yaptangco (President and Chief Executive of The Baron Travel Corporation), Maria Theresa P. Mañalac (Professor at the Asian Institute of Management), and Joel Emerson J. Gregorio (FLP’s Corporate Secretary).
+Its founding Board of Trustees was composed of Artemio V. Panganiban (retired Chief Justice) Elenita C. Panganiban (former Associate Dean of the Asian Institute of Management), Hilario G. Davide Jr. (retired Chief Justice ), Washington Z. Sycip (founder of the Asian Institute of Management and Sycip Gorres Velayo and Company), Edilberto C. De Jesus (former Philippine Secretary of Education and President of the Asian Institute of Management), Jennifer J. Manalili (Commissioner at the Professional Regulation Commission of the Philippines), Maria Elena P. Yaptangco (President and Chief Executive of The Baron Travel Corporation), Maria Theresa P. Mañalac (Professor at the Asian Institute of Management), and Joel Emerson J. Gregorio (FLP’s Corporate Secretary).

 Elected as its first batch of officers were Artemio V. Panganiban, Chairman of the Board, Maria Elena P. Yaptangco, President; Evelyn T. Dumdum, Executive Vice President; Elenita C. Panganiban, Treasurer; and Joel Emerson J. Gregorio, Corporate Secretary.
 Elected chair of the various standing committees were Artemio V. Panganiban (Executive Committee), Washington Z. Sycip (Finance), Hilario G. Davide Jr. (Governance), and Edilberto C. De Jesus (Education).